ayushroy2322/3D-Palmprint-Recognition/README.md

 # 3D Palmprint Biometric Recognition
+A deep learning-based biometric system using pseudo-3D reconstruction and attention networks, achieving near 100% accuracy.

 ## Overview
 This project presents a hybrid biometric recognition system using pseudo-3D reconstruction and deep learning techniques.
 The system improves robustness against illumination and positional variations compared to traditional 2D approaches.

+Developed as part of a research project at NMIT.
 ---

 ## Methodology